Amrit Lugun

-Amrit Lugun (born 22 November 1962, in Ranchi, Jharkhand) is the Ambassador of India to Greece.
+Amrit Lugun (born 22 November 1962, in Ranchi, Jharkhand) is a retired IFS officer, who served as the Ambassador of India to Greece.

 Early life

 Lugun's mother-in-law Sushila Kerketta was a Congress MLA and the party candidate from Khunti parliamentary constituency in Jharkhand.

 Career

 Lugun served as Desk Officer for India Technical and Economic Cooperation Programme in the Ministry of External Affairs from July 1993 to June 1995.
 He was a Second Secretary, Embassy of India, Doha, Qatar from June 1995 to September 1998.
 He served as First Secretary at the Embassy of India, Paris, France from October 1998 to December 2001.
-During his time in Paris, Lugun was accused of beating and sexually abusing Lalita Oraon, his family's live-in servant.
-The case would cast a shadow on France–India relations.

 After Paris, Lugun was First Secretary at the Embassy of India, Algiers, Algeria from January 2002 to August 2004.
 At the Ministry of External Affairs from September 2004 to December 2008, he was a Director in the territorial divisions of Eurasia and Latin America.
 From March 2009 to September 2010 he was posted to the Indian Embassy, Manila.
 He then served as Director in the SAARC Secretariat in Kathmandu, Nepal.

-Later he was Ambassador of India to the Republic of Yemen and then Joint Secretary of Consular, Passports and Visas at Ministry of External Affairs.
+Mr. Amrit Lugun was appointed as the Ambassador of India to the Republic of Yemen from 2013 to 2015.
+During his tenure in Yemen, he was commended for his contribution to Operation Raahat under which around 6500 people were evacuated from Yemen.
+Later he served as the Ambassador of India to Sudan, with concurrent accreditation to Eritrea from 2015 to 2017.

+For the final assignment of his diplomatic career, Mr. Amrit Lugun was appointed as the Ambassador of India to Greece, serving from July 2020 to November 2022, where he focused on advancing bilateral ties, including defence and cultural cooperation.